danielleroslund/danielleroslund/README.md

 ## 👋 About Me

-I'm a software developer with experience across both frontend and backend, currently deepening my understanding of backend systems, networking, and data structures by rebuilding well-known technologies from scratch.
+I'm a junior software developer with experience across both frontend and backend, currently deepening my understanding of backend systems, networking, and data structures by rebuilding well-known technologies from scratch.

 During my latest internship, I worked hands-on with **React**, migrating a large-scale web application from AngularJS to React, and built a **Python AI agent** to automate parts of the migration process, which sparked my interest in combining software engineering with practical AI tooling.